ProceduresGovernment

 The visualization shows the distribution of Motorcycle Drivers in different industries and economic sectors.

-At third quarter of 2024, the workforce was higher in Retail Trade of Groceries and Food (23.1%), Retail Trade of Household Furniture and other Household Goods (19%), and Retail Trade of Automobiles and Pickup Trucks (15.1%).
+At first quarter of 2025, the workforce was higher in Retail Trade of Groceries and Food (29.1%), Beauty Salons and Clinics, Public Baths and Washrooms, and Shoeshine Shops (11.6%), and Retail Trade of Household Furniture and other Household Goods (11%).

 Labor Informality